Chronology of World War II

 Sherman Firefly Tank near the Beveland Canal

-Main Street of Castel del Rio, Italy, 29 October 1944
+Main Street of Castel del Rio

-Main street of Castel del Rio
+Main Street of Castel del Rio

-Medieval Italian castle
+Medieval Italian Castle

 Survivors of the SS John A. Johnson